DavidOwoniyi/AI-Accessibility-Enhancements-for-the-Disabled/README.md

   - Converts the recognized gestures into text and then into speech.
   - The captured text is played as speech using the `playsound` module.

----

-### Setup Instructions
-1. **Install Dependencies**:
-   - As specified in the `requirements.txt` file.

-2. **Collect Dataset**:
-   - Run the `Collect Images.py` script to capture images for each gesture.

-3. **Preprocess Data**:
-   - Run the `Create the dataset.py` script to preprocess the captured images and save the data for training.

-4. **Train the Model**:
-   - Run the `Train the model.py` script to train the Random Forest Classifier model using the preprocessed data.

-5. **Run Gesture Recognition**:
-   - Use the `Make predictions & detect hand gestures.py` script to test real-time gesture recognition with the trained model.

-6. **Convert Gesture to Text and Speech**:
-   - Run the `Convert hand gestures to text and speech.py` script to convert recognized gestures into text and speech.

----

-### Notes
-- The accuracy of the model depends on the quality and diversity of the dataset.
-Ensure that you capture clear images for each gesture.
-- Make sure your camera is properly configured and functioning before running the scripts.
-- Adjust the `min_detection_confidence` in the MediaPipe configuration if hand landmarks are not detected reliably.